-1. What is the aim of MTN-013/IPM 026?
+1. What was the aim of MTN-013/IPM 026?

-4. Who is conducting and funding the study?
+2. Who conducted and funded the study?

-8. What rings are being studied in MTN-013/IPM 026?
+5. What rings were studied in MTN-013/IPM 026?

 Combination dapivirine-maraviroc ring

-IPM has conducted extensive preclinical studies of a dapivirine-maraviroc vaginal ring, that combined with the large portfolio and clinical experience using maraviroc in the treatment setting and the encouraging research on the dapivirine ring to date, support its further evaluation in a Phase I clinical study.
+IPM has conducted extensive preclinical studies of a dapivirine-maraviroc vaginal ring, that combined with the large portfolio and clinical experience using maraviroc in the treatment setting and the encouraging research on the dapivirine ring to date, supported its further evaluation in a Phase I clinical study.

-9. How is MTN-013/IPM 026 designed?
+6. How was MTN-013/IPM 026 designed?

-To assess women’s adherence to and acceptability of the ring, participants will be asked questions about what they liked or didn’t like about the ring, whether it was easy to insert and remove, whether they were aware of the ring or found it comfortable during daily activities and about their willingness to use a vaginal ring in the future, if one were available, to protect against HIV infection.
+To assess women’s adherence to and acceptability of the ring, participants were asked questions about what they liked or didn’t like about the ring, whether it was easy to insert and remove, whether they were aware of the ring or found it comfortable during daily activities and about their willingness to use a vaginal ring in the future, if one were available, to protect against HIV infection.

-10. What will be done to ensure the safety of participants in MTN-013/IPM 026?
+10. What was done to ensure the safety of participants in MTN-013/IPM 026?

 # # #